AdobeDocs/release-notes.en/current.md

 Release: **May 25, 2023**

-* Updated the Help menu to include search results from Experience League tutorial videos, product documentation, and community posts.
+* Updated the [!DNL Experience Cloud] **[!UICONTROL Help]** menu to include search results from Experience League tutorial videos, product documentation, and community posts.
 You can view the results in Experience League.

-For help, see the [Experience Cloud Interface and Administration Guide](https://experienceleague.adobe.com/docs/core-services/interface/experience-cloud.html?lang=en) (includes [!UICONTROL Customer Attributes] and [!UICONTROL Audiences]).
+For help on Experience Cloud interface common components, see the [Experience Cloud Interface and Administration Guide](https://experienceleague.adobe.com/docs/core-services/interface/experience-cloud.html?lang=en) (includes [!UICONTROL Customer Attributes], [!DNL Experience Cloud Assets], and [!UICONTROL Audiences]).

 +++